 Routine breast health screenings won’t prevent breast cancer, but they can help you detect cancer at an early stage when it can still be successfully treated.
-Use the online booking tool or call the practice to schedule an appointment for a screening with the experts at Georgia Breast Care, at one of their two convenient locations in Marietta and Woodstock, Georgia.
+Use the online booking tool or call the practice to schedule an appointment for a screening with the experts at Georgia Breast Care, at one of their two convenient locations in Woodstock, Georgia.

 Breast health screenings include clinical breast exams, self-exams, mammograms, and magnetic resonance imaging (MRI) to detect the presence of cancer in your breasts.
 It is recommended that all women complete a breast self-exam monthly and report any symptoms, including lumps, changes in size, or pain to your doctor.
 At Georgia Breast Care, your doctor will examine your breasts for lumps or other changes, and they may recommend a mammogram or breast MRI.